ATS resume writing significantly improves the likelihood of your resume catching the eye of potential employers.

 Step One: Pick the Right Format for Your Resume

-The sample template below furnished by our resume specialist highlights work experience as “Growth Trajectory & Value Creation”.
+The sample template below, curated by our resume specialist, accentuates work experience under the title “Growth Trajectory & Value Creation.“

 Step Two: Choose the Appropriate File Type